minhquan-hub/Bonbon_Assignment_Langchain/README.md

 2. **Chatbot**:
    - Supports context-aware conversations.
    - Answers FAQs using the private knowledge base.
-   - Uses AWS Bedrock Nova Lite for reasoning.
+   - Uses AWS Bedrock for reasoning.
    - Equipped with tools for:
      - Knowledge Base Search.
      - Internet Search.